Results

 C&N's client was a college student who was accused of sexually assaulting his ex-girlfriend on campus, and a Title IX action was brought.
 Consent was the main issue.
 In a hotly contested hearing, Mary and Marisa successfully defended against the allegation, and our client was vindicated.
 He is now able to continue his schooling and earning his college degree.

 A young man who worked in the business field was previously convicted of maintaining a drug house.
 It was limiting his ability to achieve his goals.
 He reached out to C&N because he wanted to have this charge expunged.
-Marisa worked on the application to set aside his conviction, highlighting all of the great things our client has done after pleading to this offense.
+Marisa worked on the application to set aside his conviction, highlighting all the great things our client has done after pleading to this offense.
 At the expungement hearing, Marisa effectively showed that his conduct post-conviction warranted an expungement, and the application was granted.
 He can now live his life without being limited or stigmatized by having a criminal record.

 C&N prevailed on appeal when the trial court’s denial of a Section 8 defense under the Michigan Medical Marijuana Act was reversed by the Court of Appeals.
 Ultimately, all charges against the client were dismissed.

 A felony drug manufacturing case was dismissed based on the police unconstitutionally entering and searching a home.
-We proved this through a thorough investigation and timeline to show that the officers entered the home based on a questionable "tip" and before the warrant was issued, despite what the officers testified to in court.
+C&N proved this through a thorough investigation and timeline to show that the officers entered the home based on a questionable "tip" and before the warrant was issued, despite what the officers testified to in court.

 Takura secured a dismissal after he convinced a prosecutor that it would defy logic and the plain language of Michigan’s Medical Marihuana Act to proceed to trial against a registered patient charged with misdemeanor operating under the influence of a drug absent proof that marijuana actually had a significant and materially effect on his driving.